 As I found above with Sean Si, this little trick can work.

-2. Datanyze: Plus Two Alternative Browser Add Ons
+2. Datanyze: Plus Three Alternative Browser Add Ons

 Then…gather information about the site (to make your outreach effective) AND find your target’s email address.